btbristow/bookstore-management-api/docs/reference/delete-books.md

 sidebar:
   nav: "docs"
 ---
-Use `DELETE` with the `books` endpoint to remove books from a store's inventory.
+Use `DELETE` with the `books` endpoint to remove books that a store will no longer carry.

-**Note:** Use this method to remove a book from the store catalog.
-To set the number of book copies to zero, use [PATCH books](patch-books.md) with `in_stock` instead.
+**Note:** To set the number of copies in stock to zero, use [PATCH books](patch-books.md) instead.
 {: .notice--info}

 ## Request

-To `DELETE` a book using curl, enter `curl -X DELETE http://{server_url}:{port}/books/{id}` with your server and port and a valid book `id`.
+To `DELETE` a book enter `curl -X DELETE http://{server_url}:{port}/books/{id}` with your server and port and a valid book `id`.

 ## Response

-The following sections list the success and error responses that the `DELETE books` method supports.
+The following sections describe possible responses from the `books` endpoint when using the `DELETE` method.

 ### Success response

-A successful `DELETE` returns `200 OK` along with the complete book object that was deleted.
+A successful `DELETE` returns `200 OK` with the deleted book object.

 ### Error response

-An error response contains one of the following HTTP status codes.
+An error contains one of the following HTTP status codes.

 | Status Code             | Description                                       |
 |-------------------------|---------------------------------------------------|